-- Prolonged healing time; typically about three months
+- Prolonged healing time — typically about three months

 - Discomfort for two to three days following procedure

-- Not everyone is a good candidate for this procedure
+- Not everyone is a good candidate for this procedure.

 Side Effects of Astigmatic Keratotomy

 Side effects resulting from this procedure are rare, but do occur in some people.
-Some people experience an infection at the surgical site, while others suffer from a decline in vision for the first few months following surgery.
+Some patients experience an infection at the surgical site, whereas others suffer from a decline in vision for the first few months following surgery.
 Some people suffer from photophobia (sensitivity to light) following surgery.
 While this usually lasts only a few hours, it can sometimes be permanent.
 Some people experience a feeling of a foreign object in the eye.
 Typically, eye drops are prescribed to alleviate this feeling and to prevent infection and inflammation.

 Any incision can weaken the cornea, although usually not enough to cause a problem.
 Significant weakening can occur, however, leading to a condition called ectasia, which is a bulging of the cornea.
 Ectasia can leave a person requiring glasses or contacts even after it stabilizes.
 In rare cases, ectasia can progress to a point where a corneal transplant is necessary to correct the patient’s vision.
 If contact lenses are still required following AK, it can sometimes be difficult to wear them due to fitting issues, so new eyeglasses may need to be prescribed instead.